 Intermediate Term High (ITH)

+The term "intermediate-term" refers to something positioned in the middle or between two stages.
 An Intermediate Term High (ITH) is essentially a Short Term High, but lower Short Term Highs are located on its left and right.

 This high is positioned between two lower Short Term Highs and is higher than both of them.